julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 Threshold magic refers to practices performed at doorways and entrances to control what can enter a space.
 This included markings, washes, knots, buried objects, and plant placements.

 ### Why do protection rituals stop working?
-Most often because only one step is used—usually cleansing.
-Without securing entry and holding the boundary, the condition resets and the same issues return.
+Most often because only one step is used: usually people focus just on the cleansing.
+But without securing entry and holding the boundary, the condition resets and the same issues return.